Keystone Kapers: Development

 At the time of development, Activision made games via a PDP-11 minicomputer for editing and writing code and assembling it for 6502-based machines.
 The initial gameplay design to Keystone Kops was similar to Donkey Kong, with the cop going through the stage vertically to catch up with the crook who was going through the building floor by floor.
 About a month into development, the vertically scrolling version of the game was in a presentable state.
 When Kitchen showed the game to David Crane, Crane suggested to make the game extend horizontally like his game Pitfall! that he was working on.
 Kitchen kept some elements of Donkey Kong in the game, such as objects being thrown at the crook to delay him in this pursuit.
 Other influences came from Bob Whitehead's Chopper Command, which featured a small map at the bottom of the screen that displayed to players where both the cop and the thief were located.

 Keystone Kapers had a four kilobyte limitation for its ROM size.
 Kitchen stated the limit was necessary from a financial decision.
 Kitchen noted some items he wish he could have included, such as making it more obvious for the player when was the right to time to use the elevator or escalator in the game.
 Some elements of the game were removed during the development, such as a scene outside the department store with a vehicle resembling a Ford Model T parked at the curb.
 Kitchen recalled that the "car was beautiful, but I eventually had to remove it because it cost too many bytes."
 Other items removed included a television, which Kitchen removed as it was an anachronism.
 Kitchen said he "had to really cram to finish the game."

 Keystone Kapers was later adapted for the ColecoVision by Mike Livesay.
 A version for the Atari 5200 adds musical backing and the ability to choose what level of the game to start at.

 Release

 Activision announced the release Keystone Kapers in January 1983 with the game set to be shipped in April.
 The game was released for the Atari 2600 in May 1983.
 It was released for the ColecoVision in June 1984.
 Keystone Kapers was included in various Activision compilation game releases such as Activision Classics (1998) for the PlayStation and Activision Anthology (2002) for various systems.

+Atari teased a large announcement on August 20, 2026 which was revealed a re-release of several Activision games for the Atari 2600.
+This included Kaboom!, which was set for a mid-2027 release.